-Analysing chart patterns are part of technical analysis that most traders don’t immediately master.
-It takes some time and experience in the watching and trading the markets to understand.
-You can, however, use chart pattern recognition software to show you where chart patterns develop as this will step up your learning curve much faster.
+Analysing chart patterns are part of technical analysis that most traders take additional time to master.
+It takes some time and experience in the watching and trading the markets to understand, however, traders can use chart pattern recognition software that highlight chart patterns as they develop.
 With experience, you’ll be able to identify them in real time by yourself and give you quicker access to good trading opportunities.

 A chart pattern is a graphed configuration of price movement that tends to reoccur every once and a while.
 In other words, chart patterns, or price patterns, are a pictorial representation of the buying and selling pressure that goes on the market.
 The shape of the candlesticks is what differentiates one pattern from another.

 The action of trading based on price patterns is what we refer to trading patterns.

 The chart patterns give the chart a voice, and behind every single chart pattern, there is a story of what is happening.
 For example, if we see a long upper wick at the top of an uptrend with some high volume, we know there is a lot of profit-taking, and we can anticipate that the bears are going to start to show up.